 Facilities and Campus Planning

-Under the general supervision of the Vice President of Facilities and Campus Planning the Director of Sustainability will serve as the key facilitator and organizational strategist to lead ArtCenter’s efforts to achieve its vision of instilling a culture of sustainability.
-The Director will develop a comprehensive long-term strategy for an environmentally sustainable future by working with faculty, students, and staff across the college, departments and auxiliaries to incorporate sustainable principles and practices in daily operations and academic activities.
+Under the general supervision of the Vice President, Facilities and Campus Planning, the Director of Sustainability will serve as the key facilitator and organizational strategist to lead ArtCenter’s efforts to achieve its vision of instilling a culture of sustainability.
+The incumbent will develop a comprehensive long-term strategy for an environmentally sustainable future by working with faculty, students, and staff across the college, departments and auxiliaries to incorporate sustainable principles and practices in daily operations and academic activities.
 ArtCenter is committed to a coordinated institutional sustainability effort manifested in specific initiatives focused on greenhouse gas emissions reduction, transportation planning, green buildings, procurement, waste management, energy and water conservation, and other cross-disciplinary initiatives.
-The Director of Sustainability will provide leadership and coordination to the many distinct sustainability efforts on campus and develop a consistent plan to reach long and short-range program goals.
-The Director will work closely with the Faculty Director of Sustainability Initiatives to support the development of academic components to enhance sustainable curriculum in art and Design, including development of research partnerships and stewardship of sustainability curricula.
+The incumbent will provide leadership and coordination to the many distinct sustainability efforts on campus and develop a consistent plan to reach long- and short-range program goals.
+The incumbent will work closely with the Faculty Director of Sustainability Initiatives to support the development of academic components to enhance sustainable curriculum in art and design, including development of research partnerships and stewardship of sustainability curricula.

 Reports to: Vice President of Facilities and Campus Planning